 I did what I could to buoy Sunny, to steady his fractured spirit.
 He was kind—patient, gentle, enduring.
 I could not leave him, though helplessness clung to me like shadow.
 Our rent soared, our options dwindled, the landlord a relentless predator.
 Fighting him felt futile, like tilting at windmills.

-One evening, I met Katherine, Sunny’s ex, for a drink.
+One evening, Sunny even arranged for me to meet Katherine, his ex, for a drink.
 The air was tense but strangely civil.
 She admitted lingering feelings, confessed her past actions had been driven by fear of losing him.
 I listened, cautious, measured, careful not to give her power over my heart.

 “I never wanted to stand between you and him,” I told her, steadying my voice.